Ouxsoft/LivingMarkup/README.md

 ## Acknowledgement

 Thanks to Andy Beak for providing code reviews.
 Thanks to Bob Crowley for providing Project Management advising.
 Thanks to Aswin Vijayakumar for their useful comments.
+Thanks to Alexander Romanovich of White Whale Web Services for his work on the free class [XPHP](http://technologies.whitewhale.net/xphp/).
 All of have led to changes to this implementation.